gospel-desk/www.logstown.com/the-twelve-believers/the-wise-scribe/index.md

 your soul, with all your strength, and with all your mind, and your neighbor as yourself.

-He said to him, **You have answered correctly.
-Do this, and you will live.**
+He said to him, <u>You have answered correctly.
+Do this, and you will live.</u>

 But he, desiring to justify himself, asked Jesus, Who is my neighbor?